Investments

 Energy Garden Ltd

 Energy Garden Ltd – a community benefit society hoping to raise funds to develop and acquire solar PV arrays.
 The income generated will be used to transform 50 London Overground platforms and stations into community gardens and food growing plots and to support volunteers and youth training.
 Its intention is to support resilient communities, improve air quality and wellbeing and raise awareness of community energy.
-The Foundation has invested £50,000 in a future community share offer expected in 2021/22.
+The Foundation invested £100,000 in a community share offer in 2022.

 Ethex

 Ethex – a non-profit ethical investment club, which has both ethical investors and ethical businesses as members.
 Through collaboration and the pooling of resources, it aims to promote and encourage businesses that have both social and commercial goals.
 It wants to make financial services more affordable and more available to ethical businesses and to ethical investors.
-The Foundation invested £50,000 in 2013, structured as a loan.
-We agreed an interest payment holiday this year to ease cash flow to facilitate operational expansion.
+The Foundation has invested £57,000 in total since 2013 in the form of loans.

 People Powered Retrofit